 By 1920, the family moved East to 46 Wethington Street in Boston.
 This is the home at present.

 On his return trip from his honeymoon in Europe, Bolger listed his address as 1560 Broadway in New York.
 This is what the location looks like today.

 In 1930, Bolger and his wife were living in Manhattan at 41-47 W. 72 Street.
 This is the property today.

 In 1940, Bolger resided at the Hampshire House, which opened in 1937 as a rental building, located at 150 Central Park South.
 It currently stands today as a residential co-op.

 Bolger and his wife also resided in Los Angeles at 513 N Martel Avenue.
 This is the location today.

-Moreover, the Oz fans will be glad to know that Bolger’s Scarecrow costume lives on at the Smithsonial National Museum of American History, along with one pair of Dorothy’s ruby slippers.
+Moreover, Oz fans will be glad to know that Bolger’s Scarecrow costume lives on at the Smithsonian National Museum of American History, along with one pair of Dorothy’s ruby slippers.
 It is located at 1300 Constitution Ave.
 NW, Washington, D.C.

 Despite Bolger’s passing, his legacy lives on in so many ways as he continues to delight audiences through his most memorable portrayal.

 This post originally appeared in Annette’s Classic Movie Travels column for Classic Movie Hub.
 View the original article here.